 The plant itself is nondescript – rather short with white flowers and heart-shaped leaves.
 While aesthetically average, the seeds or buckwheat packs so much nutritional value that it is heralded by dieticians and health aficionados alike and, one of the sought after food products.
 Best of all, buckwheat is so versatile that it can be eaten in various ways.

 What is buckwheat then and what how can we benefit from incorporating it in our diet?

-What makes buckwheat truly an amazing organic product are the combination of minerals and amino acids that help reduce the damage on the body’s vital organs caused by unhealthy food consumed – such as those rich in bad fats, sugar, salt and gluten and, heals them gradually.
-You’ll rarely find mainstream food that brings so much benefits to the body.
+What makes buckwheat truly an amazing organic product is the combination of minerals and amino acids that help reduce the damage on the body’s vital organs caused by unhealthy food consumed – such as those rich in bad fats, sugar, salt and gluten and, heals them gradually.
+You’ll rarely find mainstream food that brings so many benefits to the body.

 Helps Fight Insulin Resistance

 For example, consuming buckwheat on a daily basis helps the body fight insulin resistance as this superfood contains rutin – a nutritional element that preserves the system from damages that can affect insulin resistance.
 This then is beneficial for diabetics as they can manage their blood sugar from spiking.

 Once blood sugar is controlled, other positive effects follow for those who wish to improve their diabetes management (even those who don’t) such as suffering less from fatigue and inflammation.
 One more plus for those who wish to manage their blood sugar, buckwheat is low on the glycemic index, unlike other grains and carbohydrates.